-This course examines research methods that are descriptive, field-based, interpretive, and discovery-focused, in contrast to methods that use quantitative summaries of data in order to test null hypotheses or to produce numerical indicators of pre-determined constructs.
+This course examines research methods that are descriptive, field-based, interpretive, and discovery-focused, in contrast to traditional quantitative methods of analyzing and interpreting data.
 The two main objectives of the class are to prepare you to conduct qualitative research and to be able to evaluate published qualitative research.
 Topics covered include varieties of qualitative research (emphasizing grounded theory, but also including case studies, ethnography, and phenomenology), identifying questions and phenomena for research, planning and conducting qualitative research, coding and other analytic procedures, developing an interpretation, and trustworthiness concerns in qualitative inquiry.
 We will emphasize approaches that are more suited to smaller scale, lower budget projects conducted by a single investigator.
 Class sessions will be devoted to discussions of the text and of selected articles and chapters illustrating different forms of qualitative research in several disciplines.
 We will also do some limited fieldwork, conducting interviews and observations.
 Later in the semester after work has begun on individual projects, we will use some class time to discuss issues, problems, and insights gained from the project activities.